sijunhe/sijunhe.github.io/_posts/2022-02-19-sentence-embeddings.markdown

 - When it comes to sentence pair task such as STS or NLI, BERT expects both sentence concaternated by a [SEP] token and uses cross encoding.
 This scales poorly due to the length of the input and also made it unpractical for retrieval tasks.
 - Both average BERT embeddings and the BERT [CLS] token embeddings underperform average GloVe embeddings
 - SBERT adds a pooling layer over the output of BERT/RoBERTa.
 Empirically, Mean Pooling outperforms Max Pooling and the [CLS] token embedding
-- At training time, the sentence embeddings $u$, $v$ and theelement-wise difference $|u−v|$ are concaternated and feed into a dense layer to project into $k$ the number of classes
+- At training time, the sentence embeddings $u$, $v$ and theelement-wise difference $ \vert u−v \vert $ are concaternated and feed into a dense layer to project into $k$ the number of classes
 - At inference time, the cosine similarity is computed between he sentence embeddings $u$ and $v$.